-The Jane and John Justin Neurosciences Center at Cook Children’s has a long history of utilizing interdisciplinary care to provide exceptional services for our medically complex patients, and now we’re excited to announce our newest collaboration – Cook Children’s Spinal Care program.
-Spearheaded by our Urology team, this clinic combines the services of multiple disciplines to provide complete care to children with spinal cord disorders.
+The Jane and John Justin Neurosciences Center at Cook Children’s has a long history of utilizing interdisciplinary care to provide exceptional services for our medically complex patients, and now we’re excited to announce our newest collaboration to help patients with spinal cord disorders.
+Spearheaded by our Urology team, this clinic combines the services of multiple disciplines to help us provide complete care to these patients.

 The program focuses on the care of children and adolescents with histories of spinal disorders, such as spina bifida, spinal cord injury and spinal tumors.
 These patients require care from multiple specialists across a range of disciplines.
 The goals are to provide coordinated care for patients to reduce the number of hospital visits, to enhance the communication around care amongst multiple providers, and to improve medical and psychosocial outcomes for patients and their families.
 The program employs a dedicated clinical coordinator, serving as a single point of contact for families.
 The coordinator provides easy navigation of the health care system, coordinating all required visits and testing.